wanggrun/Kalman-Normalization-and-Population-Normalization/README.md

 As its counterparts, Group Normalization (GN) is unable to achieve excellent performance in large-batch training, and Batch Normalization (BN) has poor performance in small-batch traning.

+## Update

+- 2018/10/16: The code of image classification and a pretrained model on ImageNet are released.